TorsteinM/enhance/README.md

 Only one CMakeLists.txt is used, which builds all the source files into one executable.

 # Files and types
-For now it is mostly built around two structs:
+For now the code has it's state contained within two structs:
-- One that holds the instruction cache of the CPU:
+- CPU instruction cache:
     - Memory
     - Current offset
     - Total bytes
-- Another struct that holds the register and flag state of CPU
+- CPU state
     - 8 registers that is 16bit wide.
-    - The CPU can address the first 4 as a wide(x), or as high(h) and low(l).
+    - The first 4 registers are defined as unions as they can be subadressed by the 8086 CPU
-    - 8 flags are also present in the CPU.
+    - 8 flags of the CPU.
-    - This whole struct is initialized with zeros at the beginning of main.

 # Tasks in main
 1. User interaction
-2. Creating CPU state
+2. Create and init CPU state
 3. Creating Instruction cache and loading instructions
 4. Decoding the instructions in the cache
 5. Cleaning up